Dominica is located smack dab in the middle of the Caribbean Island Chain, between the French territories of Guadeloupe and Martinique.

 Dominica is on Eastern Standard Time and doesn’t observe Daylight Savings.

 Dress, Climate, Hair & Bugs

-It’s almost always warm & sunny, 80F yearround, with intermittent rainfall.
-As far as packing is concerned (ladies, I am talking to you :) Stereotype, I know; but I am one, so I have a voice on this one) less is more!
+It’s almost always warm & sunny, 80F year-round, with intermittent rainfall.
 It’s very casual in Dominica; you’ll wear a swimsuit most days with cover-ups for hikes and everything else.
 I suggest packing layers; despite the warmth, the breeze at night can be chilly, especially since we are on the Atlantic side.
-You might want a pashmina, something with long sleeves or a light sweater at night.
-We also offer a laundry service for a small fee.
+Laundry service is available for a small fee.
 People always ask about footwear; Dominica is known for having a river for every day of the year, this means whatever hike you do, you’ll walk through a few of them.
 So it’s nice to have something light enough and comfortable that can breathe.
 I suggest Merrill’s, Keens, Ecco, Teva, even old tennis shoes; something of that nature.
+Watershoes are also good for those of you with tender feet.
 For the ladies, I don’t know what to tell you about your hair, I’ve given up!
 I don’t bother, but we do provide hairdryers upon request.
 Bring sunblock and bug spray.
 Yes, there are random bugs here, but there is nothing that can hurt you.
-We don’t have mosquitos at Pagua Bay due to the prevailing winds of the Atlantic, but they are in Dominica in certain areas.
-You’ll get them on your hikes and in areas with less wind.
-If you forget, we have ample supply of sunscreen & bug spray on hand, so don’t worry.